maulik2900/maulik2900/README.md

 # Full Stack Developer

-Welcome to my GitHub profile! 👋 I'm a backend developer with expertise in PHP, particularly in Magento 2 and Laravel frameworks, along with a solid understanding of JavaScript.
+Welcome to my GitHub profile! 👋 I'm a full stack developer with expertise in PHP, particularly in Magento 2 and Laravel frameworks, along with a solid understanding of JavaScript and vue.js.

 ## About Me